-On March 18, 2021, the Company granted 210,000 incentive stock options, with an exercise price of \$0..65, to two consultants of the Company.
-These options can be exercised for a period of three years from the date of grant, are subject to the policies of the Canadian Securities Exchange and contain vesting provisions whereby 25% of these options will vest six months from the date of grant and 25% every six months thereafter.
+The Company granted 535,000 incentive stock options, with an exercise price between \$0.60 to \$0.65 per share to consultants of the Company.
+These options can be exercised for a period of from three to five years from the date of grant, are subject to the policies of the Canadian Securities Exchange and contain vesting provisions whereby 25% of these options will vest six months from the date of grant and 25% vesting every six months thereafter.

-On March 17, 2021 - the Company retained Resource Potentials of Perth, Western Australia, to reprocess the historic geophysics on its Copper Creek Project in Arizona.
+On March 17, 2021, the Company retained Resource Potentials of Perth, Western Australia, to reprocess the historic geophysics on its Copper Creek Project in Arizona.